In a BYOD culture who pays for this protection?

 If an IT manager were asked who should cover antivirus expense, they might be inclined to say the organization should.

 As a practical matter, that IT manager is right.
-By purchasing the antivirus, the IT department maintains control over a key part of BYOD security — preventing viruses and other malware from infecting personal devices used for work.
+By purchasing the antivirus that has spam filter hosting, the IT department maintains control over a key part of BYOD security — preventing viruses and other malware from infecting personal devices used for work.

 Other advantages include: